JasonJWilliamsNY/science_institute_2019_materials/homeworks/writing_homeworks/writing_homeworks_intros.md

 4. Saves space and time - your paper is not about PCR; if the reader wants to learn more, they can look up the reference.

+**We will use the following protocol for references in our assignments** See the full protocol [here](https://github.com/JasonJWilliamsNY/science_institute_2017_materials/blob/master/papers_articles/references_protocol.pdf).

+1. In the paragraph of text, use an inline citation (author name(s), publication year).
+If there are more than 3 authors you can say (author1, author2, et.al., 2000)
+    - For example:
+        - "In our laboratory, we used PCR (Saiki, Gelfand, et.al, 1987) to amplify the DNA fragments."
+2. In the references section, follow the protocol (End-of-document citations) to choose the reference format, base on where the information was taken from.

+   - For example:
+       - Randal K. Saki, David H. Gelfand, Susanne Stoffel, Stephen J. Scharf, Russel Giguchi, Glenn T. Horn, Karry B. Mullis, Henry A. Erlich.
+1988.
+Primer-Directed Enzymatic Amplification of DNA with a Themostable DNA Polymerase.
+Science.
+239():487-491.

+## Assignment

+**Part I**

+Read the introduction section on the paper by Richard Robert on RNA splicing [paper](https://github.com/JasonJWilliamsNY/science_institute_2017_materials/raw/master/papers_articles/mrna_splicing_annotated_ACroberts.pdf). and answer the following questions:
+(It is *strongly* recommended you work with a partner(s) on these questions).

+1. What was something that was unknown to other researcher before this paper was published (e.g. what is the mystery they are trying to solve)?
+2. The authors mention that eukaryotic transcription might be like one of three other known systems (they refer to them as schemes).
+This is actually their hypothesis (e.g. eukaryotic transcription might be like one of the three).
+What are the three hypotheses?
+3. What do they propose studying to make solve the problem (e.g. decide which hypothesis is correct)
+4. What approach did they use to visualize the mRNA "R-loops"?

+**Part II**

+Write your own introduction to the mitochondrial DNA sequencing lab.
+The introduction should be 250 words or less.
+Unfortunately, since this is an experiment you did not create yourself, your question is very limited (e.g. how does my mitochondrial DNA compare to the DNA of my classmates).
+However, you can do the following in your short intro.

+1. Explain what mitochondrial DNA is (vs. for example nuclear DNA)
+2. Explain why we are looking at **your** mitochondrial DNA (vs. just looking at any mitochondrial DNA).
+3. Introduce the methods we used to obtain and sequence your mitochondrial DNA.
+4. Use at least one reference to an article or published work.

+To help you, you may find this web resource helpful with background on our experiment, mitochondrial DNA, and other information: [Genetic origins](http://www.geneticorigins.org/mito/mitoframeset.htm).
+Please feel free to use Wikipedia or any other published credible resource.